AirSketcher Manual

 Pressure Contours

-The Static Pressure visualization presents how pressure is distributed throughout the domain, particularly highlighting high and low zones around obstacles.
+The Static Pressure visualization shows how pressure is distributed throughout the domain, clearly highlighting high-pressure stagnation zones and low-pressure suction areas around obstacles.

 Pressure contour